plancksecurity/planck-proxy/README.md

 | WARNING | An indication that something unexpected happened, or indicative of some problem in the near future.
 The software is still working as expected. |
 | ERROR | Due to a more serious problem, the software has not been able to perform some function. |

 ## Sample configuration

 ### User accounts

-We need a proxy user to run the service and own the work dir.
+A proxy user is needed to run the service and own the `work` directory.

 ```
 sudo adduser proxy